aberes/ansible-role-postgresql/README.md

         port: # defaults to postgresql_port
         state: # defaults to 'present'

+A list of membership to ensure exist on the server.
+Only the `group` and `target_roles` is required; all other properties are optional.

+    postgresql_membership:
+        group: # defaults not set
+        target_roles: # defaults to not set
+        state: # defaults to 'present'
+        port: # defaults to '5432'

 A list of users to ensure exist on the server.
 Only the `name` is required; all other properties are optional.

     postgresql_schemas: